andreyvdl/libCAssert/README.md

 # libCAssert

-> "Because you are too dumb to use assert." - Andrey 2024

 Did you know that C has a macro function that checks a test for you?
-Of course not!
-If you know it you could be using it instead of downloading other test libraries.
+Well it doesn't work very well because if something wents wrong it will abort the program, so i decided to make this library.

 ## Dependencies

 * C compiler (gcc, clang, cc, etc);
-* A brain (optional);
+* 64 bits system (because all tests with int will be using int64_t)

 ## Compile it